alvarobartt/trendet/README.md

 from different financial products such as stocks/equities, funds or ETFs; and it is intended to be combined with it, but also with every `pandas.DataFrame`, formatted as OHLC.

+Anyways, **trendet** can also be used to identify trends from any `pandas.DataFrame` which contains any column with `int64` or `float64` values, even though it is intended to be used with stock data; it can also be used for any `pandas.DataFrame`.

 ## Installation

 In order to get this package working you will need to install it using pip by typing on the terminal: